-But as I turned the page, something moved in the darkness!
+But as he turned the page, something moved in the darkness!

 A voice left the darkness.

 I was startled at the sudden appearance of the gruff voice, which made my hand freeze in mid-air.
-I rigidly turned to the source to see the appearance of an old man slow materializing from the darkness.
+I rigidly turned to the source but saw no one yet.

 “Hmm… You are interesting, young man”

-He casually walked toward me while I remained unable to move.
-He only stopped when a few feet from me. while his facial features were not too clear in this lighting, the deep wrinkles on it was obvious.
+He casually walked toward me while Li remained unable to move.
+He only stopped when a few feet from him. while his facial features were not too clear in this lighting, the deep wrinkles on it was obvious.
 He wore a white robe which was on the verge of turning into rags.
 However, apart from this was nothing too different form a regular old man.